suzannepk/mpi_parallel/README.md

 MPI is **distributed-memory parallelism**, which means each process works in its own pool of memory.

 We *could* give every process a full copy of the arrays, but this wastes memory and requires unnecessary data transfers.
-Instead, MPI distributes **only the needed chunks** of the global arrays to each process.
+Instead, MPI distributes only the needed chunks of the global arrays to each process.

 To make this work:
-- Each process has its own **local arrays** and **local indices**.
+- Each process has its own local arrays and local indices.
 - The global indices are mapped to local ones, so each process only handles its part of the data.

 ## Work Division for Dot Product